Famalam: Reception

 The show was described as "a sublime achievement of satire" by Sean O'Grady of The Independent, who likened it to The Fast Show, Little Britain and 1990s sketch show Goodness Gracious Me, the last of which had a primarily British Asian cast and themes.
 Hannah J. Davies of Refinery29 praised the series for the variety in its humour, as well as the perspectives from its 50% female cast.

-Controversy

 In August 2020, the show and the BBC were criticised for a sketch involving a Jamaican version of Countdown.
 Historian Paul Gilroy of University College London and the Global Jamaica Diaspora Council criticised the sketch for perpetuating stereotypes of Jamaicans as hypersexual, simple minded and drug-using.
 The BBC and Famalam actor Tom Moutchi defended the show as an exploration of stereotypes from a black perspective.

 Nominations

 Samson Kayo was nominated for Best Male Comedy Performance at the 2018 British Academy Television Awards, while Gbemisola Ikumelo was nominated in the female equivalent in 2020 and 2021.
+At the Royal Television Society Awards, the series was nominated for Scripted Comedy and Kayo was nominated for Comedy Performance: Male in 2019.
+In 2021, Ikumelo won the award for Comedy Performance: Female.